risarora/Cloud-Notes/Week1.md

     AWS Glue which execute Hadoop jobs on demand where you only pay when there is a job running.
 * Protect and secure
 secure way with configurable permission mechanisms that prevent unauthorized users from accessing the data

+## Comparison of a Data Lake to a Data Warehouse
+schema-on-write architecture
+AWS has a service called Amazon Athena that allow you to match the table schema to your dataset and not the datasets to your table schema

 Data Lakes and Data Warehouses
 Data Lakes compared to Data Warehouses – Two Different Approaches